Must-Have Health Goals That Go Way Beyond Achieving Your Dream Body

 Sure, you might know some people who are #BodyGoals despite being avid drinkers and/or regular smokers.
 But of course, we all know that these habits tend to have harmful effects in the long run.
 So, the question here is not so much as “can you quit?” but more of “will you?” — and to that we say, you should.
 Or at the very least, minimise it.
 (Hey, we’re not here to lay down judgement!)

 A great way to go about cutting back (or quitting altogether) on vices is to set a ‘consequence system.’
-For instance, if you break your promise and drink more than one glass of wine, you treat a friend to dinner at a nice restaurant.
+For instance, if you break your promise and drink more than one glass of, you treat a friend to dinner at a nice restaurant.
 Or, say, if you ended up smoking a cigarette, then you won’t be buying those shoes you want.
 But hey, feel free to modify this to whatever will work best for you and your health goals.

-6. Remembering your mental health, too!
+6. Remembering yourself, too!

 Image credit: Lisa Fotios